moleculerjs/database/docs/README.md

 ```

 # Streaming
-The service has a [`streamEntities`](#streamentities) method which similar to the `findEntities` which returns the entities by query.
-But this method returns a `Stream` instance instead of the all rows.
+The service has a [`streamEntities`](#streamentities) method which similar to the `findEntities` which returns the entities by the query.
+But this method returns a `Stream` instance instead of all rows.

+## Action for streaming
 There is no pre-defined action for the method, by default.
 But you can create one easily:

-## Create action for streaming
 ```js
 module.exports = {
     name: "posts",